What are the Steps Involved in the Proper Disposal of Medical and Pharmaceutical Waste?

 Step 3: Storage

-Effective storage practices are vital to avoid cross-contamination and maintain the integrity of the waste until disposal.
-Medical and pharmaceutical waste should be stored in dedicated areas within healthcare facilities.
+Proper storage practices are crucial for preventing cross-contamination and preserving the integrity of waste until it can be disposed of.
+Medical and pharmaceutical waste must be kept in designated areas within healthcare facilities.

-These storage areas should be well-ventilated, secure, and accessible only to authorized personnel.
-Waste containers should always remain securely closed when not in use.
+These storage spaces should be well-ventilated, secure, and accessible only to authorized personnel.
+Additionally, waste containers should always be kept tightly closed when not in use.

 Step 4: Transportation